 The dialogue demonstrates that the public have trust in scientists in relation to environmental matters and recognise that it has a vital role to play in supporting policymakers and land managers to make the best choices for land use.
 It shows that there is public appetite for a bold vision for a future UK countryside which is sustainable, productive, and equitable for everyone.

-The findings will contribute towards the Society's Multifunctional land use report launching this autumn.
+The findings will contribute towards the Society's Multifunctional landscapes report.